spang-a-lang/BLE-Security/BlueFinder/README.md

 ## Version
 - v1.2 released 30 May 2016

-## Testing
+## Future Releases
-- v1.3a - transfering code to run completely in python
+- v1.3a - transfering code to run completely in python compared to a comination of bash and python